 The Modern Foreign Languages curriculum prepares all students so that they can express themselves articulately in written and spoken language.
 Our curriculum is taught across 3 themes: 1 – Identity & culture, 2 – Local, national, international and global areas of interest, 3 – Current and future study and employment.

 Students have 3 hours of languages each week.
 Students are able to take the Dual-linguist pathway at Long Field.
 For this pathway, students have alternate weeks of 2 lessons French, 1 lesson German.
 Single linguists have 3 lessons of French or 3 lessons of German.
 In Key Stage 4, students have 3 hours each week, split into a double lesson and a single.
+Students also have the opportunity of learning GCSE Spanish as a new subject in Years 10 and 11.

 Our curriculum also aims to provide all learners with a solid foundation on which to prepare them for future language learning and their pathway to Post 16, University and Careers.